 1 May 2012

-Dental Protection's module on handling complaints can be downloaded by members without charge from the risk management library
+Dental Protection's module on handling complaints can be downloaded free from the risk management library.